Please note: Information and dates may be updated depending on further information from the Tri-Agencies.

 Canadian Citizens, Permanent Residents of Canada and international students are eligible to be considered for a Vanier CGS at the institution where they wish to pursue their doctoral studies.
-It is the applicant’s responsibility to confirm that the minimum eligibility criteria of this award is satisfied before they begin the application process.
 Interested applicants must review the eligibility criteria and selection criteria on the official Vanier CGS website before beginning their application.

-*In situations where the department has identified a prospective competitive applicant, the department co-ordinator must still email the Assistant Director, Graduate Financial Aid & Awards (copying the applicant) by August 31 confirming their support.
+*In situations where the department has identified a prospective competitive applicant, the department co-ordinator must still email the Associate Director, Graduate Financial Aid & Awards (copying the applicant) by August 14 confirming their support.

-Once the applicant knows they have received departmental endorsement, they may proceed with requesting transcripts.
-Applicants who are currently registered at Waterloo may proceed with completing the Vanier applicant transcript request form (web form) by 3:00 p.m.
-(EST) on September 20, 2018.
-(Late requests will NOT be processed.)
+Applicants who are currently registered at Waterloo may must complete the Vanier applicant transcript request form (web form) by 3:00 p.m.
+EDT on September 16, 2020.

 GSPA will ensure transcripts are uploaded to endorsed student’s applications in ResearchNet prior to final submission to the agency.

-The official Vanier website has detailed instructions regarding the competition process including how to create a Canadian Common CV (CCV), starting the application in ResearchNet, how to confirm the proposed research falls under the correct tri-agency, the number of referees required, presentation standards of the free form documents, etc. It is the applicant’s responsibility to ensure he/she reads and follows the application/nomination instructions outlined on the Vanier website.
+The official Vanier website has detailed instructions regarding the competition process including how to create a Canadian Common CV (CCV), starting the application in ResearchNet, how to confirm the proposed research falls under the correct tri-agency, the number of referees required, presentation standards of the free form documents, etc. Applicants must ensure they read and follow the application/nomination instructions outlined on the Vanier website.

 Two leadership reference letters are required and should be written by referees who can speak about the candidate in a non-academic capacity and who are able to highlight the demonstrated leadership abilities and potential of the applicant.
 Further details about the leadership reference letters can be found in the application/nomination instructions.
-Per the instructions, faculty members may provide this letter as long as they can speak about the applicant in a non-academic way and address the leadership qualities and potential in a non-academic environment.
+Per the instructions, it is not recommended to have the same person who is writing the academic reference letters write the leadership letters.

 In addition to the leadership references, two academic references are also required.
-Per the application/nomination instructions (refer to Point 8), applicants must provide these referees with the selection criteria guidelines found on the Vanier website.
+Per the application/nomination instructions (refer to Task 8 in the instructions), applicants must provide these referees with the selection criteria guidelines found on the Vanier website.